Ideas for a Beautiful First Communion Party

 By choosing someone else to be responsible to photos, you can then sit back and enjoy the day.
 If you aren’t sure about trusting someone else with the photography, hire someone to shadow your event.
 They can walk around and take pictures of your guests in action.
 A photography student or local high school teen can be a perfect way to keep this service in budget while giving them some practice photographing events.

 If you have room in your event budget for favors, be sure to choose carefully.
 Try to pick something that is useful to guests after the event or creates a memory.
 I avoid little trinkets or things that will just be thrown away.
+You can find some of my favorite First Communion party favor ideas here.

 Some of my favorite ideas include small candles, seed packets (it is spring), a rosary or a prayer box.

 And remember, you don’t need to gift each guest with a separate favor.
 You could give one favor per a family if you choose something that is a bit more expensive.
-One idea are these pretty handmade ring dishes.
+One idea are these pretty handmade ring dishes (affiliate).
 They are quite beautiful, but due to cost might make a better family favor idea.

 Most importantly, don’t forget the favor tag.
 You can find an assortment of First Communion favor tags in our shop.
 Attach your tag to your favor and you’ll be all set.